maalvarezl/MLAI/README.md

 ## References

+#### Introductory level

-Simon Rogers and Mark Girolami, A First Course in Machine Learning, Chapman and Hall/CRC Press, 2nd Edition, 2016.
+* Simon Rogers and Mark Girolami, A First Course in Machine Learning, Chapman and Hall/CRC Press, 2nd Edition, 2016.

+#### Intermediate and advanced levels

-Christopher Bishop, Pattern Recognition and Machine Learning, Springer-Verlag, 2006.
+* Christopher Bishop, Pattern Recognition and Machine Learning, Springer-Verlag, 2006.

-Kevin Murphy, Machine Learning: A Probabilistic Perspective, MIT Press, 2012.
+* Kevin Murphy, Machine Learning: A Probabilistic Perspective, MIT Press, 2012.

+#### Focus on implementation

-Aurélien Géron, Hands-On Machine Learning with Scikit-Learn and TensorFlow, O′Reilly, 2017 (a new version to appear in Oct, 2019).
+* Aurélien Géron, Hands-On Machine Learning with Scikit-Learn and TensorFlow, O′Reilly, 2nd Edition, 2019.

+* Andriy Burkov, The Hundred-Page Machine Learning Book, 2019.

 ## Acknowledgement

-Most of the slides and lab notebooks used in this module are based on [material developed by Prof. Neil Lawrence](http://inverseprobability.com/mlai2015/).
+Some of the slides and lab notebooks used in this module are based on [material developed by Prof. Neil Lawrence](http://inverseprobability.com/mlai2015/).